cOpEtriNe/LuckyBlocksGUI/README.md

 * Added Shiny players
 * fixed the watermark moving with the main gui
+* made the hitbox for players bigger
 * New UI
+* Updated ESP font
 * removed Transparent players
 * moved the version TextLabel to be close to the title.